-- a) Except as provided in subsection (b) or (c), (d), or (e), Class IV: Other Groundwater standards are equal to the existing concentrations of constituents in groundwater. - b) For groundwater within a zone of attenuation as defined in 35 Ill.
+- a) Except as provided in subsection (b), or (c), (d), or (e), Class IV: Other Groundwater standards are equal to the existing concentrations of constituents in groundwater. - b) For groundwater within a zone of attenuation as defined in 35 Ill.
 Adm.
-Code Part 810.103 and clarified, as applicable, by 35 Ill.
+Code 810.103 and determined in compliance with 35 Ill.
 Adm.
-Code 811.320(c) as provided in 35 Ill.
+Code 811.320(c) as- provided in 35 Ill.
 Adm.
 Code 811 and 814, the standards specified in Section 620.420 must not be exceeded.
-This prohibition does not apply to any, except for concentrations of contaminants within leachate released from a permitted unit. - c) For groundwater within a previously mined area, the standards specified set forthin Section 620.420 must not be exceeded, except the standards are the existing concentrations for concentrations of TDS, chloride, iron, manganese, sulfates, pH, 1,3-dinitrobenzene, 2,4-dinitrotoluene, 2,6-dinitrotoluene, HMX (octahydro-1,3,5,7-tetranitro-1,3,5,7-tetrazocine-high melting explosive, octogen), nitrobenzene, RDX (hexahydro-1,3,5-trinitro-1,3,5-triazine royal-demolition explosive, cyclonite), 1,3,5-trinitrobenzene, andor TNT (2,4,6-trinitrotoluene-(TNT)).
-For concentrations of TDS, chloride, iron, manganese, sulfates, pH, 1,3-dinitrobenzene, 2,4-dinitrotoluene, 2,6-dinitrotoluene, HMX, nitrobenzene, RDX, 1,3,5-trinitrobenzene, CTNT), the standards are the existing concentrations.
+This prohibition does not apply to any, except for concentrations of contaminants within leachate released from a permitted unit. - c) For groundwater within a previously mined area, the standards specified set forth in Section 620.420 must not be exceeded, except the standards are the existing concentrations for concentrations of TDS, chloride, iron, manganese, sulfates, pH, 1,3-dinitrobenzene, 2,4-dinitrotoluene, 2,6-dinitrotoluene, HMX (octahydro-1,3,5,7-tetranitro-1,3,5,7-tetrazocine-high melting explosive, octogen), nitrobenzene, RDX (hexahydro-1,3,5-trinitro-1,3,5-triazine royal-demolition explosive, cyclonite), 1,3,5-trinitrobenzene, andor TNT (2,4,6-trinitrotoluene-(TNT).
+For concentrations of TDS, chloride, iron, manganese, sulfates, pH, 1,3dinitrobenzene, 2,4-dinitrotoluene, 2,6-dinitrotoluene, HMX, nitrobenzene, RDX, 1,3,5-trinitrobenzene, or 2,4,6-trinitrotoluene (TNT), the standards are the existing concentrations.